 • jq to process JSON files.

-Use the release script to create a BOSH release of the Collector.
+Use the release script to generate a new release with the latest version of the Splunk Distribution of OpenTelemetry Collector.
 The script must be run in the BOSH release directory of the Collector repository, or it will not work.
 This repository has the necessary dependencies for the release to contain its necessary components.

 The script uses the variables described in the following table: